All San Diego Humane Society shelters are open Tuesday through Sunday, 9 a.m. to 6 p.m., by appointment only.

 Found a lost pet?

-- San Diego Humane Society is admitting stray animals at all three locations Tuesday through Sunday, between the hours of 9 a.m. and 6 p.m.
+- San Diego Humane Society is admitting stray animals at El Cajon, Escondido, Oceanside and San Diego campus locations between the hours of 9 a.m. and 6 p.m., Tuesday through Sunday.
 Please schedule an admissions appointment online.

 - If you find a stray animal outside of these hours and are able to keep the animal overnight, please do so, and call us in the morning.
 If you are unable to safely care for the animal overnight, call us during the hours of 7:30 a.m. to 10 p.m., or call your local law enforcement agency outside those hours, and they will contact our on-call Humane Officers.